cvasi-tktd/cvasi/doc/howto.md

 ## Decrease assessment runtime

-There are ways to decrease the runtime of a simulation.
-One possibility is to reduce the maximum step length of the solver by setting the optional argument `hmax`.
-The larger `hmax`, the faster the simulations.
-But be careful, the larger hmax, the greater the risk that the results will be inaccurate.
+There are multiple ways to decrease the runtime of a simulation.
+One option is to increase the maximum step length of the solver, `hmax`.
+It is an optional argument which can be passed to either `simulate()`, `effect()`, or `epx()`.
+The larger `hmax`, the faster the simulation generally completes.
+However, be careful: The larger `hmax`, the greater the risk that simulation results will be inaccurate and simulations may even fail due to numerical issues.

-Especially for the simulation of long periods of time, such as annual exposure profiles, the results may be inaccurate.
-Oftentimes, it will be computational more efficient to adapt the solver’s error tolerances `atol` and `rtol` than reducing the step width `hmax` to achieve stable numerics.
-Start by decreasing deSolve’s default values by orders of ten until the simulation yields acceptable results, see e.g. ?deSolve::lsoda() for more information on error tolerances.

 ``` r
 # Simulations with a maximum solver step length of hmax=0.01